Scott Robinson and Charlene Mitchell: Development

 Scott Robinson is one of Neighbours twelve original characters conceived by Reg Watson.
 He was originally played by Darius Perkins, but following his dismissal from the role, it was recast to Jason Donovan, who made his debut in January 1986, as the serial moved to Network Ten.
 In April of that year, Kylie Minogue was introduced as Charlene Mitchell, daughter of established character Madge Ramsay (Anne Charleston).
 Her arrival coincided with Ten's efforts to publicise and revamp the serial to appeal to its strong teen demographic.
 Scott was the first character to interact with Charlene, as he mistakes her for a burglar and confronts her.
 Charlene then punches Scott in the mouth.
 Minogue ended up punching Donovan for real during the filming of the scene.
 Producers soon created a relationship story arc for the characters.
 Andrew Mercado, author of Super Aussie Soaps, wrote that Neighbours would have been "dead in the water" if it had not capitalised on the popularity of Donovan and Minogue.
 Their characters' relationship helped boost ratings, and the show's publicist Brian Walsh used their rumoured off-screen romance to continue the rating success.

 Minogue thought the romance between Scott and Charlene also helped them become fan favourites.
 She explained, "In the storyline, they break up and get back together.
 People like Scott and Charlene being a couple.
 It's probably the most normal relationship in the show."
-TV Week's Kelly Bourne also noted that Scott and Charlene had struck a chord with fans, who felt that they could identify with them and share their "joys, the pain of their fights and their fears of breaking up."
+TV Weeks Kelly Bourne also noted that Scott and Charlene had struck a chord with fans, who felt that they could identify with them and share their "joys, the pain of their fights and their fears of breaking up."
 Bourne also observed that viewers were "keenly" following the development of how a scripted romance led to Minogue and Donovan's real-life relationship.
 On-screen, as their romance progresses, Charlene's mother tries to persuade her to date other boys, while Scott repeats his final year of school.
 He realises that he wants to be with Charlene and the characters were seen declaring their love for each other.
 Scott also declares that they will move in together and buys Charlene a gold friendship ring.
 Minogue said Charlene is flattered by the gesture, while Donovan thought it settled the matter that they are not going to break up.
 Various characters voice their shock and disapproval at how serious the couple have become in 12 months.